j-laird/Printrboard-Pi-Link/README.md

 # Printrboard-Pi-Link
-Printed Circuit Board Assembly linking a Printrbot Printrboard and Raspberry Pi
+Printed Circuit Board Assembly linking a Printrbot Printrboard and Raspberry Pi.
+Originally conceived as a way to connect a model A+ Raspberry Pi to a Printrboard without using the single USB port it has been expanded to include several convenience and safety features.

 ![Printrboard Pi Link](http://garthvh.com/assets/img/printrboardpilink/printrboard_pi_link_01.jpg "Printrboard Pi Link")